gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	What Cycle 28 added is that even this stabilized independent mainline need not be closed: coherence can register fresh weak relational recovery pressure without prematurely abandoning independent dominance.
 -	What Cycle 29 added is that such fresh recovery pressure can strengthen into a genuinely emerging lower-order relation, while still remaining clearly below stable joint choreography.
 -	What Cycle 30 added is that this lower-order relational return can then persist across another slice and become a durable corridor rather than a brief recovery flare.
+-	What Cycle 31 added is that this durable lower-order corridor can strengthen further without yet justifying threshold-nearing joint re-promotion.

 This suggests that coherence is not merely a measured field property in the schema.
-It is beginning to function as the effective driver of revision, selection, promotion, de-promotion, collapse, non-promotion under contradiction, re-initiation after ambiguity, disciplined weak reopening after restart, provisional weak continuation under mixed support, soft failed reopening under stronger mismatch, renewed provisional relation after a near-miss, bounded restrengthening of renewed relation when support persists, threshold-nearing joint promotion, bounded stable-joint promotion when threshold is genuinely crossed, disciplined maintenance of a promoted joint state under early internal stress, bounded restabilization after that stress is reabsorbed, renewed serious break pressure when resilience limits are approached again, clean post-promotion downgrade when the shared state genuinely loses support, stabilization of a weaker relational plateau after de-confirmation, gradual loosening of that lower-order plateau when its own support weakens, eventual restoration of a clearer independent-separation reading once that lower-order support becomes too thin, stabilization of that restored independent state as a new mainline, renewed weak recovery pressure against even that stabilized independent state, strengthening of that recovery pressure into an emerging lower-order relation, and persistence of that lower-order return as a durable corridor.
+It is beginning to function as the effective driver of revision, selection, promotion, de-promotion, collapse, non-promotion under contradiction, re-initiation after ambiguity, disciplined weak reopening after restart, provisional weak continuation under mixed support, soft failed reopening under stronger mismatch, renewed provisional relation after a near-miss, bounded restrengthening of renewed relation when support persists, threshold-nearing joint promotion, bounded stable-joint promotion when threshold is genuinely crossed, disciplined maintenance of a promoted joint state under early internal stress, bounded restabilization after that stress is reabsorbed, renewed serious break pressure when resilience limits are approached again, clean post-promotion downgrade when the shared state genuinely loses support, stabilization of a weaker relational plateau after de-confirmation, gradual loosening of that lower-order plateau when its own support weakens, eventual restoration of a clearer independent-separation reading once that lower-order support becomes too thin, stabilization of that restored independent state as a new mainline, renewed weak recovery pressure against even that stabilized independent state, strengthening of that recovery pressure into an emerging lower-order relation, persistence of that lower-order return as a durable corridor, and further strengthening of that corridor without premature re-promotion.

 That is highly relevant to the RGPx framing of the prototype.